Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

 It took me some time to decide how to actually do it, and this is what I’ve settled on: on a simple Word document I printed these landscape-oriented rows of dots (I found the dots in the Insert-Symbol section and simply enlarged it to the size I wanted).
 Then I cut out the rows.
 Every Monday I put a new, unused row on the board and we pick a new three-color pattern.
 I bought a big pack of colored dot stickers, which we stick onto the dots in order to form our patterns.
 Then we repeat and repeat the pattern every day, adding another set of three stickers until it is full.

 In the future I’d like to incorporate shape-patterns as well as color patterns, but as we’re just starting these patterns I’m happy to begin with the basics.
+This is, after all, Pre-Preschool and not full preschool.
 And my boys have caught on to this concept almost immediately, even my younger one, and they both love sticking the correct stickers on every day.

-- Weather: my friend (the same friend who made a tri-fold Learning Board) shared these amazing weather printables with me that I printed and laminated.
+- Weather: I found these cute weather printables that I printed and laminated.
 It contains the following weather options: sunny, partly cloudy, cloudy, rainy, stormy, snowy, and windy.
+The Pinterest link I originally found these particular ones is gone, but there are tons of other options on there.

 I pinned a little piece of felt onto my board and stuck a velcro dot onto the backs of each of the weather cards to make them easier to move every single day, instead of my regular flash cards that only move once a week.